poeticAndroid/urlfs/README.md

   ls(path) // return array of entries in `path`

-  delete(path) // delete file or entire directory copy(path, dest) // copy `path` to `dest`
+  rm(path) // delete file or entire directory copy(path, dest) // copy `path` to `dest`

   async preload(...paths) // ensure all `paths` have content or fetch from webserver